-(a)(8) If a party has reason to believe a material witness is about to leave the state, or is so ill or infirm as to afford reasonable grounds for believing that the witness will be unable to attend a trial or hearing, or will not appear and testify pursuant to a subpoena, the party may, upon notice to the other, apply to the court for an order that the witness be examined conditionally by deposition.
+(a)(8) If a party has reason to believe a material witness is about to leave the state, will be too ill or infirm to attend a trial or hearing, or will not appear and testify pursuant to a subpoena, the party may, upon notice to the other, apply to the court for an order that the witness be examined conditionally by deposition.
 The party must file an affidavit providing facts to support the partyís request.
 Attendance of the witness at the deposition may be compelled by subpoena.
-The defendant shall be present at the deposition and the court shall make whatever order is necessary to effect such attendance.
+The defendant shall be present at the deposition and the court will make whatever order is necessary to effect such attendance.
 A deposition may be used as substantive evidence at the trial or hearing to the extent it would otherwise be admissible under the Rules of Evidence if the witness is too ill or infirm to attend, the party offering the deposition has been unable to obtain the attendance of the witness by subpoena, or the witness refuses to testify despite a court order to do so.

 (b) Subpoenas for the production of records of victim.

-(b)(1) No subpoena or court order compelling the production of medical, mental health, school, or other non‑public records pertaining to a victim shall be issued by or at the request of the defendant unless the court finds after a hearing, upon notice as provided below, that the records are material and the party is entitled to production of the records sought under applicable state and federal law.
+(b)(1) No subpoena or court order compelling the production of medical, mental health, school, or other privileged records pertaining to a victim shall be issued by or at the request of any party unless the court finds after a hearing, upon notice as provided below, that the records are material and the party is entitled to production of the records sought under applicable rules of privilege, and state and federal law.

 (b)(2) The request for the subpoena or court order shall identify the records sought with particularity and be reasonably limited as to subject matter.